Saturday, July 5, 2008

 Phase 1: The Planning

+At the JeevanBhimaNagar Bus Terminal there is a B.I.A liaison officer who helps with the queries from the passengers and providing requested details etc. The Bus (they keep shuttling) started on time.
 The Volvo's (only the A/C ones) have a luggage rack inside the Bus (woh !
 Even the luggage gets to travel in A/C !!).
 It is good if folks are travelling with light luggage's...heavy suitcases/packages may cause problems in loading/unloading and storage.
 Well, was all settled in and the Volvo started...it was 1:00 noon...and by the time we started there were only 4-5 seats available (not sure if standing is allowed !!).
 Phase 1 completed.

 Phase 2: F1 in the Volvo